spicybung/DemonFF/README.md

 ## Features

-- **Renderware Compatibility**: DemonFF is planned to work with all Renderware DFF files, offering support for various versions and features.
+- **Renderware File Compatibility**: DemonFF is planned to work with all Renderware DFF files, offering support for various versions and features.

 - **Export and Import**: Easily export your Blender models, maps, etc and import existing DFF files into Blender for further editing.